-Bug Number Description DLPX-79177 The mapping Algorithm was failing in some cases(such as delimited files and BigInt Column) with error Mapping output value exceeding maximum value length of 0 characters.
-This issue is now fixed.
-DLPX-79567 Previously drop index was failing if an index with the same name existed on the masked columns across multiple tables for MSSQL databases.
-This issue is now fixed.
-DLPX-79627 The issue with the failure of the Masking SQL Server when special characters(such as] [or ') are used in the table column is now fixed.
+Bug Number Description DLPX-79627 The issue with the failure of the Masking SQL Server when special characters(such as] [or ') are used in the table column is now fixed.
 DLPX-79632 The issue with the failure of the Masking Oracle DB when special characters are used in the table or column name is now fixed.
 DLPX-79803 The issue with the failure of the Masking with MSSQL database if table name contains '[' is now fixed.
 DLPX-79804 The issue with the failure of the Masking with MSSQL database if table name contains '\' is now fixed.

-3.2.31.1 Log4j updates
+3.2.32.1 Log4j updates